Blog/KDP

 Month 2: Scale

-• Double budget on profitable campaigns
+• Double budget on commercially viable campaigns

 • Add ASIN Targeting campaign